howanghk/homebridge-ewelink/README.md

   * `email` - The login email of your ewelink account, do not include this if you login with phone number
   * `password` - Your ewelink account login password
   * `imei` - This can be any valid UUID, get one with an [online generator](https://www.famkruithof.net/uuid/uuidgen?numReq=1&typeReq=4&uppercaseReq=true)

+  If you have RF Bridge with sensors (currently tested with Smoke sensor and Motion sensor):
+   * `smokeKw` - ewelink does not distinguish between types of devices (smoke sensor, motion sensor, etc.) so there is possibility to set them by keyword.
+If your sensor is named e.g. "Smoke sensor 1", set smokeKw to "smoke" and this sensor will appear in homekit as smoke sensor.
+Otherwise all other sensors appear as motion sensors
+   * `smokeSensorEcho` - number of minutes by which the sensor appears as a detected.
+Default: 2
+   * `motionSensorEcho` - number of minutes by which the sensor appears as a detected.
+Default: 2

 3) Restart Homebridge